 I implemented and tested various flavors of nearest-neighbor methods, singular value decompositions,

-and probabilistic matrix factorizations to recommend subreddits using collaborative filtering (paper
+and probabilistic matrix factorizations to recommend subreddits using collaborative filtering (writeup

 I built a computer vision system that recognizes food from the